This is a list of the items which may be placed in an index file to be processed

 be the start of a comment and everything after it on that line is

-document title, it must be escaped with the '\
+document title, it must be escaped with the '\' character.

 treated as a normal character.
 In fact, since all directives contain the